aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheAutoReadWriteSplittingPlugin.md

 If you need a specific role for a transaction, establish it before the transaction begins — for example, issue a `/*@writer*/` or `/*@reader*/` statement (or call `setReadOnly`) before calling `setAutoCommit(false)`.

+## Query-level load balancing and statement rebinding

+Because this plugin treats every read statement as a routing point, it pairs naturally with query-level load balancing.
+Set `queryLevelLoadBalancing=true` to spread consecutive `SELECT`s across different readers (use `readerHostSelectorStrategy=roundRobin` for deterministic rotation).
+Statement rebinding (`allowStatementRecreationOnConnectionSwitch`, on by default) then re-creates a re-executed `PreparedStatement`/`CallableStatement` on the newly selected reader — replaying its recorded settings, bound parameters, and registered OUT parameters — so re-executes follow the rotation instead of staying pinned to the reader chosen at prepare time.
+Writes never rotate.
+See [Query-level load balancing](./UsingTheReadWriteSplittingPlugin.md#query-level-load-balancing) for the full description, defaults, and fallback behavior (stream/LOB parameters and pending batches are not rebindable).

 ## Limitations

 ### Statements are bound to a connection

 As with the Read/Write Splitting Plugin, a `Statement` or `ResultSet` is internally bound to the database connection that was active when it was created.
-If automatic routing switches the connection, statements created before the switch continue to use the previous connection.
-Create new `Statement`/`ResultSet` objects after a routing change.
+If automatic routing switches the connection, statements created before the switch continue to use the previous connection unless statement rebinding applies (see [Query-level load balancing and statement rebinding](#query-level-load-balancing-and-statement-rebinding)).
+Otherwise, create new `Statement`/`ResultSet` objects after a routing change.
 See [General plugin limitations](./UsingTheReadWriteSplittingPlugin.md#general-plugin-limitations) for more detail.

 ### Callable and unparseable statements